- 03 Apr 2025

 To open a workflow

-The Workflow canvas is displayed in the left pane and the configuration of the triggering event/action is displayed in the right pane.
+The Workflow canvas appears in the left pane and the configuration of the triggering event/action is displayed in the right pane.

 Viewing Workflow Components

-You can view the configuration of any component (node) in the Workflow canvas.
+You can view the configuration of any node within the Workflow canvas.

 To view the configuration of a Workflow component

-• In the Workflow canvas, click a Workflow component.
-Its configuration opens in the right pane.
+- In the Workflow canvas, click the desired node.
+The node's configuration opens in the right pane.

-To learn more about each of the Workflow components, refer to the relevant sections in Creating a Workflow.
+To learn more about each of the Workflow components, refer to its relevant page.

 You can move the workflow within the page to position it how you want and you can zoom into it to focus on specific parts of the workflow.

-Make use of the icons on the bottom left of the Workflow pane to get the view you want.
+Make use of the icons on the bottom left of the Workflow pane to get the optimal view.

-• To move a Workflow within the left pane, click anywhere in the empty space and drag in the direction that you want to move the Workflow.
+Pan: Click and drag within the empty space of the left pane in the direction that you want to move the Workflow.

 Renaming a Workflow